Dive into the Docs

 Getting Started with Zero

-Welcome to Zero: Your Private Vault for Structured Data Zero is your personal, encrypted workspace for securely storing structured data — like passwords, ...
+Welcome to Zero: Your Private Vault for Structured Data Zero is your personal, encrypted workspace for securely storing structured data — passwords, priva...

 Understanding Vaults in Zero

-Understanding Vaults in Zero In Zero, a vault is like your own private, secure folder for storing structured data.
-Everything you create — like databases ...
+Understanding Vaults in Zero In Zero, a vault is your private, encrypted container for structured data.
+Every table you create and every row you store liv...

 Creating Your First Database in Zero